-His till now published work includes more than 55 paper in international scientific journals, ~ 100 announcements in (mainly International) Scientific Conferences and 4 Chapters in books (in English).
-He is also a co-author (and co-editor) of two Books (in Greek), one of which (Population Ecology – Population Dynamics) is used as a University Textbook.
+His till now published work counts a total of more than 170 publications, including > 55 paper in international scientific journals, ~ 100 presentations in (mainly International) Scientific Conferences and 5 Chapters in books (4 in English).
+He is also a co-author (co-editor) of 2 Books (in Greek), one of which (Population Ecology – Population Dynamics) is used as a University Textbook.
 He has been interviewed by several national mass media (Newspapers, Radios and TV channels) which were attracted by his research.

 His published work is internationally recognized and counts ~1500 citations and a total Impact Factor = 238,4.